chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 ======================================
-Tracer through CAD Junction in Simplex
+Tracer through CAD junction in simplex
 ======================================

 In this example, we solve a problem using the simplex capabilities of Lethe.